-- D. The superintendent shall develop procedures for implementing this policy which include: - 1.
-Establishment of the process and assessment criteria for the high school culminating project requirements; and determination of the education plan process for identifying competencies. - 2.
+D. The superintendent shall develop procedures for implementing this policy which include:

+- 1. Establishment of the process and assessment criteria for the high school culminating project requirements; and determination of the education plan process for identifying competencies. - 2.
 Establishing the process for completion of the High School and Beyond Plan. - 3.
-Recommending course and credit requirements which satisfy the State Board of Education requirements and recognize the expectations of the citizens of the district. - 4.
+Recommending course and credit requirements which satisfy the State Boardstate board of Education education requirements and recognize the expectations of the citizens of the district. - 4.2.
 Determining which courses satisfy particular subject area requirements and whether a particular course may satisfy more than one subject area requirement including a process for determining the credits the district will recognize for courses taken through another program recognized by the state (another public school district, an approved private school) or those courses taken by students moving into the state from another state or country.
 Decisions regarding the recognition of credits earned before enrolling in the district will be based on the professional judgment of the high school principal or designee based on an evaluation of the student's former program and demonstrated knowledge and skills in the discipline for which credit is sought.
-The decision of the principal may be appealed to the superintendent within fifteen school days.

-- 5. Making graduation requirements available in writing to students, parents and members of the public. - 6.
+The decision of the principal may be appealed to the superintendent within fifteen school days. - 5.3.
+Making graduation requirements available in writing to students, parents and members of the public. - 6.4.
 Providing for a waiver of graduation requirements for an individual student when permitted.
-All state graduation requirements must be satisfied unless a waiver is permitted by law; - 7.
-Granting credit for learning experiences conducted away from school, including National Guard high school career training. - 8.
-Granting credit for correspondence, vocational-technical institutes and/or college courses for college or university course work the district has agreed to accept for high school credit, state law requires that the district award one high school credit for every five quarter hour credit or three semester hour credit successfully earned through a college or university, except for community college high school completion programs where the district awards the diploma; tenth and eleventh grade students and their parents shall be notified annually of the Running Start Program. - 9.
-Granting credit for work experience. - 10.
-Granting credit based upon competence testing, in lieu of enrollment. - 11.
-Granting credit for high school courses completed before a student attended high school, to the extent that the course work exceeded the requirements for seventh or eighth grade. - 12.
-Counseling of students to know what is expected of them for completion of their schooling. - 13.
-Preparing a list of all graduating students for the information of the board and release to the public. - 14.
-Preparing suitable diplomas and final transcripts for graduating seniors. - 15.
-Planning and executing graduation ceremonies. - 16.
-Developing student learning plans for students who are not successful on one or more components of the WASLstatewide assessment.
+All state graduation requirements must be satisfied unless a waiver is permitted by law; permitted;

+7.5.
+Granting credit for learning experiences conducted away from school, including National Guard high school career training.

+- 8.6.
+Granting credit for correspondence, vocational-technical institutes and/or college courses for college or university course work the district has agreed to accept for high school credit, state law requires that the district award one high school credit for every five quarter hour credit or three semester hour credit successfully earned through a college or university, except for community college high school completion programs where the district awards the diploma; tenthTenth and eleventh grade students and their parents shall be notified annually of the Running Start Program. - 9. -7.
+Granting credit for work experience.

+10. Granting credit based upon competence testing, in lieu of enrollment.

+- 11.-9.
+Granting credit for high school courses completed before a student attended high school, to the extent that the course work exceeded the requirements for seventh or eighth grade. - 12.10.
+Counseling of students to know what is expected of them for completion of their schooling. - 13.11.
+Preparing a list of all graduating students for the information of the board and release to the public. - 14.12.
+Preparing suitable diplomas and final transcripts for graduating seniors. - 15.13.
+Planning and executing graduation ceremonies. - 16.14.
+Developing student learning plans for students who are not successful on one or more components of the WASL.Washington Assessment of Student Learning (WASL).

-In the event minimum test requirements are adopted by the board, a student who possesses a disability shall satisfy those competency requirements which are incorporated into the Individualized Education Program (IEP).
+In the event minimum test requirements are adopted by the board, Board, a student who possesses a disability shall satisfy those competency requirements which are incorporated into the Individualized Education Program (IEP).
 Satisfactory completion of the objectives incorporated into the IEP shall serve as the basis for determining completion of a course.